 Are you ready to experience the things to do in Hoorn Holland?
 But you’re not sure how to get to this town?
 Are you nervous at the thought of using public transportation and planning your own day trips?

-Part of the beauty of visiting the Netherlands is having access to the country’s extensive and affordable public transportation system.
+In addition, part of the beauty of visiting the Netherlands is having access to the country’s extensive and affordable public transportation system.

 Seriously, since the Netherlands is so small, densely populated, and well-connected, you can go anywhere without the hassle of renting a car.